emircanyilmaz2000-droid/Promt-Architect/README.md

 </p>

 **Prompt Architect** is a modular framework for writing prompts, a tool that translates linguistic structure into design logic.
 Built in a Windows 98–inspired interface, it reinterprets early computing as a conceptual model for working with contemporary AI systems.
-Its visual language, informed by the open-source [98.css](https://jdan.github.io/98.css) framework, restores clarity, hierarchy, and rhythm to digital interaction.
+Its visual language, informed by the open-source 98.css framework, restores clarity, hierarchy, and rhythm to digital interaction.

 Rather than typing text sequentially, users compose prompts as systems.
 Each module — Subject, Environment, Composition, Lighting — contributes to a coherent, human-readable instruction set.
 The process replaces trial-and-error with structural intention, turning language into a design material.
 The result is a diffusion-ready prompt, portable across models like Midjourney, Stable Diffusion, Flux, and ChatGPT Images.

 The interface recalls the calm logic of early software: windows, menus, and contextual layers arranged in a precise, visual syntax.
-Beneath this retro surface runs a live JavaScript core, generating plain-English prompts in real time — responsive to each user input.
+Beneath this retro surface runs a live JavaScript core, generating plain-English prompts in real time, responsive to each user input.
 The work lies as much in observing the rhythm of phrasing as in crafting images, linking form and semantics through design.

 ## Cross-Platform Web App